adjust/marmalade_sdk/README.md

 These are the minimal steps required to integrate the adjust SDK into your Marmalade project.

-**Note**: SDK 4.7.0 for Marmalade is built with **Marmalade 8.3.0p3** and we advise you to use that Marmalade version or higher especially if you want to rebuild our Marmalade extension on your own.
+**Note**: SDK 4.7.0 for Marmalade is built with **Marmalade 8.3.0p3** and we advise you to use this Marmalade version or higher.
+Especially if you want to rebuild our Marmalade extension on your own.

 ### <a id="sdk-get">1.
 Get the SDK